apache/mesos/docs/app-framework-development-guide.md

 -- There is no resource isolation between different tasks or task groups within an executor.
    Tasks' resources are added to the executor container.

--- If any of the tasks exits with a non-zero exit code, all the tasks in the task group are killed automatically.
+-- If any of the tasks exits with a non-zero exit code or killed by the scheduler, all the tasks in the task group are killed automatically.
 The default executor commits suicide if there are no active task groups.